Alar Base Reduction

 Who is a Good Candidate for Alar Base Reduction?

-During your consultation, your surgeon will carefully assess your nasal structure, discuss your aesthetic goals, and determine whether base reduction or other rhinoplasty procedures are most appropriate for your needs.
+During your consultation, your plastic surgeon will carefully assess your nasal structure, discuss your aesthetic goals, and determine whether base reduction or other rhinoplasty procedures are most appropriate for you.
+Your surgoen will show you examples of what it can look like on a computer imaging.
 This personalised approach ensures that the chosen nostril reduction technique will enhance your facial balance and address concerns such as flared nostrils or nostril asymmetry.
-Ultimately, the best candidates are those who seek subtle, natural-looking improvements that bring their nose into better proportion with their other facial features.
+The best candidates are those who seek subtle, natural-looking improvements that bring their nose into better proportion with their other facial features.

 Benefits of Nostril Reduction Surgery

-1. Aesthetic proportions of the nose and face
+1. Aesthetic proportions of the nose and face: adding more balance to the face and allowing for natural and ethnic features.

 3. For those who have experienced previous surgeries or facial trauma, alar base reduction can restore symmetry

-Base reduction and nostril contouring are essential elements of alar base reduction surgery, focusing on sculpting the nasal base , nostril width and nostril shape for a more refined and balanced appearance.
+Base reduction and nostril contouring are essential elements of alar base reduction surgery, focusing on sculpting the nasal base, nostril width and nostril shape for a more refined and balanced appearance.
 This cosmetic procedure involves the careful removal of excess tissue at the base of the nose, which is particularly effective for narrowing wide or flared nostrils.
-By addressing the underlying structure, the procedure helps to create a more proportionate nasal appearance that enhances overall facial balance.
+It takes approximately 60 minutes.
+During the procedure our plastic surgeon will discuss the amount of excess tissue to be removed to create a more proportionate nasal appearance that enhances overall facial balance.

-Typically performed under local anaesthesia, base reduction and nostril contouring offer a less invasive alternative to traditional rhinoplasty, with a focus on targeted improvements rather than extensive reshaping.
-The goal is to achieve a natural-looking result, where the nostrils blend seamlessly with the rest of the nose and facial features.
+At Kensington Medical it is performed under local anaesthesia, base reduction and nostril contouring offer a less invasive alternative to traditional rhinoplasty, with a focus on targeted improvements rather than extensive reshaping.
+The goal is to achieve a natural-looking result, and the nose is balanced with the rest of the nose and facial features.
 Through meticulous surgical technique, patients can expect a significant enhancement in the harmony of their facial features, with the nose appearing more symmetrical and aesthetically pleasing.
-This approach ensures that the final outcome supports both the patient’s cosmetic goals and the overall balance of their facial proportions.

 Nostril Reshaping Techniques

-Among the techniques at a surgeon’s disposal, alar wedge excision is pivotal for addressing alar flaring and refining the nostril’s silhouette.
+Alar wedge excision addresses alar flaring and refining the nostril’s silhouette.
 This method not only trims the alar lobule’s size but also reshapes it, thus rectifying any excessive flare.

 The incisions are carefully camouflaged within the natural alar crease, leaving behind a more aesthetically pleasing frontal view of the nose.

-In cases where the goal is nostril reduction, specifically to reduce the nostril’s width, nasal sill excision is the technique of choice.
+In cases where the goal is nostril reduction, specifically to reduce the nostril’s width, nasal sill excision is used.
 By making strategic cuts, surgeons can decrease the interalar distance and the size of the nostril sill.
-This, in turn, minimises the overall nostril size, contributing to a narrower and more refined nasal base that aligns gracefully with the rest of the face.
+This minimises the overall nostril size, contributing to a narrower and more refined nasal base that aligns naturally with the rest of the face.

 V-Y advancement offers a tissue-conserving approach to nostril reshaping.
 Without removing any tissue, this technique involves a V-shaped incision that’s expertly closed into a Y-shape.
 The result is a subtle yet significant refinement of the nostril’s shape, contributing to a harmonious nasal appearance without the need for extensive tissue removal.